pkunick/cytu.be-policies/security.md

 ## Server Security

-  * Shell access to CyTube's servers is only available through SSH public-key authentication, authorizing only the keys of CyTube administrators.
+  * Shell access to Mimic's servers is only available through SSH public-key authentication, authorizing only the keys of Mimic administrators.
     Password-based authentication is disabled.

 ## Database Security